vegaprotocol/documentation/docs/tutorials/proposals/update-market-proposal.md

 ### Locked fields

-The following fields are immutable and cannot be changed.
+The following fields, which you might recognise from `newMarket` proposals, are immutable and cannot be changed.
+They are not included in the [proposal templates](#templates-and-submitting).

-- `marketId`
 - `decimalPlaces`
 - `positionDecimalPlaces`
 - `name`